Skip to main content

 Getting Started with TradeMonkey

-Instead of working like a traditional journal—where you reconstruct trades after the fact—TradeMonkey captures your intentions, emotional state, risk decisions, and rule boundaries as they occur.
-This removes hindsight bias and creates an accurate, objective record of your execution behavior.
+Instead of working like a traditional where you reconstruct trades, TradeMonkey captures your intentions, Emotional State, risk decisions, and rule boundaries as they occur.
+This removes hindsight bias and creates an accurate, objective Behavioral Record of your trading behavior.

-Compares what you intended to do with what you actually did.
+Compare how you intended to trade according to your plan and compare it with what you actually did.

 TradeMonkey captures: